jggautier/dataverse-scripts/README.md

 Scripts for automating things in a Dataverse repository, plus some other scripts:

 ### get_dataset_PIDs.py
-Gets the persistent identifiers of any datasets in a given dataverse (and optionally all of the dataverses within that dataverse)
+Gets the persistent identifiers of any datasets in a given Dataverse installation or a given dataverse within that installation (and optionally all of the dataverses within that dataverse)

 ### These scripts do things with a given list of dataset PIDs: